daniellevautier/responsiveMenu/README.md

 JQuery Enhancement
 ------------------
+menu.min.js/menu.js
+**responsiveMenu() **
-menu.min.js/menu.js adds animations and  and resets the mobile menu to closed on refresh.
+This adds animations and  and resets the mobile menu to closed on refresh.
+It is not required for the functionality purposes.
+**forceUncheck() **
+This function should be called if you wish the menu to be forced closed after clicking an item.
 It is not required for the functionality purposes.

 Browser Support
 ---------------